ulbqb/gotrue-go/README.md

 # Gotrue-go

-Unofficial Go client of Supabase fork of Gotrue.
+Unofficial Go client for Supabase fork of Gotrue.